dejmedus/dejmedus/README.md

 ## Hi all!

 🫐 Dev Degree intern at Shopify.
-I’m interested in all techs possibilities for doing good.
+I’m interested in all tech's possibilities for doing good.

 🍊 I build things with JavaScript/TypeScript, React/Next.js, Python/Django, CSS and Tailwind.